sindrebroch/flexit_bacnet/README.md

 This library allows integration with Flexit Nordic series of air handling units via BACnet protocol.

+## WIP Disclaimer

+This is currencly very much a work in progress.
+I'm having a bunch of issues with the BAC0 library being sync and blocking the event-loop.
+It also crashes after a few hours, and makes the system work a lot harder when retrying.
+Currently trying to figure out how this could be solved.

+It is based on the awesome work of getting an official Flexit BACnet integration in HA core [here](https://github.com/home-assistant/core/pull/79652).
+To experiment and try to expand upon the existing work I created a custom integration.

 ## Prerequisites

 In order to use that library, you need to know the IP address and Device ID of your unit.